Couples Styling

 I’ll be working with you to ensure the location and wardrobe styling make sense together.

 Once you’ve got your outfits nailed, I’d love to see them at least 3 days before our session.
 This helps me creatively plan for posses and the general vibe.
 Plus, it leaves us a few days of wiggle room in case I have any additional suggestions you could incporatate.
-You can simply lay them out on a the floor or a bed, or even try them on and snap a pic and text them over to me at 253.209.4054.
+I’d love for you to try them on and snap a pic and text them over to me at 253.209.4054.

 And finally… (important tips).